carlyf15/Pulmonary_Radiograph_Predictions/README.md

 False Negatibe Rate: 2.4%

-For further explanation of permance measures and how they're used, please visit this [blog post](https://www.the-wandering-scientist.com/post/performance-evaluation-measures-for-dummies).
+For further explanation of performance measures and how they're used, please visit this [blog post](https://www.the-wandering-scientist.com/post/performance-evaluation-measures-for-dummies).

 ## Conclusion